Measurement of f$_{1}$(1285) production in pp collisions at $\mathbf{\sqrt{{\textit s}}}$ = 13 TeV: Results

-This fitting procedure enables the extraction of the \pt-integrated yield (d$N$/d$y$) and the average transverse momentum (\meanpt) of \fone, utilizing both the measured and extrapolated distributions.
-The extrapolation to the low-\pt ($<$ 1~GeV/$c$) region encompasses approximately 41\% of the total \fone\xspace yield.
-The high-\pt extrapolation is found to be negligible.
-The \meanpt is determined by evaluating the mean value of the fit function within each \pt bin, weighted by the measured yield in that bin.
-The systematic uncertainties in the \pt spectrum, arising from the various sources described in Sec.~\ref{SU}, contribute to the systematic uncertainties in d$N$/d$y$ and \meanpt.
-The systematic uncertainties due to the extrapolation are evaluated by varying the fit functions: the Boltzmann--Gibbs blast wave function~\cite{Schnedermann:1993ws}, Bose--Einstein distribution, and $m_{\rm T}$ exponential~\cite{ALICE:2020jsh} are considered in place of the Levy--Tsallis.
-The uncertainties of d$N$/d$y$ and \meanpt are approximately 31\% and 17\%, respectively.
-Table~\ref{tab:TM} shows d$N$/d$y$ and \meanpt and their uncertainties in inelastic pp collisions at \s = 13 TeV.
-Figure~\ref{fig:mptvsmass} compares the average transverse momentum of \fone\xspace with that of all other light-flavor hadrons~\cite{ALICE:2020jsh, ALICE:2023egx} measured at midrapidity ($|y|<$ 0.5) in pp collisions at \ENthirteen.
-Two distinct linear trends are observed, one for mesons and the other for baryons.
-For particles with similar masses (K$^{*0}$, p, $\phi$, $\Lambda$, \foneshort, $\Xi^{-}$), mesons exhibit a higher average transverse momentum than baryons.
-Notably, \fone\xspace aligns with the linear trend of other mesons, though within the large systematic uncertainties it is also compatible (within 1$\sigma$) with the \meanpt of baryons having similar mass (e.g. $\Xi^{-}$).
-This observation suggests that \fone\xspace may have an ordinary meson structure.\\ The \pt-integrated yield is further compared with calculations from the canonical-ensemble-based statistical hadronization model ($\gamma_{\rm S}$CSM)~\cite{Vovchenko:2019kes}, also shown in Table~\ref{tab:TM}.
+The \pt-integrated yield is further compared with calculations from the canonical-ensemble-based statistical hadronization model ($\gamma_{\rm S}$CSM)~\cite{Vovchenko:2019kes}, also shown in Table~\ref{tab:TM}.
 The conventional statistical framework employs an ideal hadron--resonance gas (HRG) in thermal and chemical equilibrium at the chemical freeze-out stage.
 In the canonical ensemble, the values of three Abelian charges --- baryon number ($B$), electric charge ($Q$), and strangeness ($S$) --- are fixed and conserved exactly across the designated correlation volume $V_{\rm C}$.
 In this model, the multiplicity dependence of hadron production is influenced by the canonical suppression of these three Abelian charges.
 It incorporates the incomplete equilibrium of strangeness via the strangeness saturation parameter $\gamma_{\rm S}$ and effectively reproduces various multiplicity-dependent hadron-to-pion ratios~\cite{Vovchenko:2019kes}.
 Thermal fits to the yields of various particles, including $\pi$, K, p, K$^{*0}$, $\Lambda$, $\Omega$, K$^{0}_{\rm S}$, $\Xi$, and $\phi$, as measured by the ALICE Collaboration in pp collisions at \ENthirteen~\cite{ALICE:2020jsh}, have been conducted.
 The fit parameters include the freeze-out temperature, radius of the produced fireball, $V_{\rm C}$, and $\gamma_{\rm S}$.
 It is assumed that the baryon chemical potential is zero~\cite{ALICE:2023ulv}.
-The thermal model calculations for the \pt-integrated yield of \fone\xspace are carried out for two different scenarios: one with |$S$| = 0 (indicating the presence of no strange or anti-strange quarks within \fone) and another with |$S$| = 2 (representing a total strangeness content of 2 within \fone).
+The thermal model calculations for the \pt-integrated yield of \fone\xspace are carried out for two different scenarios: The first scenario assumes |$S$| = 0, indicating that the \fone\xspace meson does not contain any valence strange or anti-strange quarks.
+The second scenario considers |$S$| = 2, which corresponds to the presence of one strange and one anti-strange quark within the \fone\xspace meson.
 The calculated yield with |$S$| = 0 scenario is consistent with the experimental measurement.